Permission to photograph

 Before photographing items, researchers must:

-- Complete a Permission To Photograph Form (available from Reading Room counter staff)
+- Complete a Permission To Photograph form (available from Reading Room counter staff)

-Researchers must hand in the completed form to the duty archivist’s office at the end of their visit.
+Researchers must hand in the completed form to the Duty Archivist’s office at the end of their visit.
 If a researcher forgets to return the form, they will be contacted to ensure it is submitted.

 Permitted devices